-for family members.
-Third, girls are raised to marry into another family in many cultures, while males are often viewed as the protectors and providers of the house.44 Parents do not see as much of a direct benefit of educating their daughters because they leave the family to join their husband's household after being married.
-Ambreen and Moyuddin summarize the cultural views of Pakistani citizens regarding this phenomenon: "Parents believe that whatever they are spending on sons is an investment worth a return, whereas spending on the daughters is wastage because they are considered as liabilities."45 Fourth, in cultures where perceived sexual corruption threatens marriage prospects, parents may keep their daughters at home because girls are at risk to experience sexual harassment or assault in school or while traveling to their institution.46 Fifth, child marriage widely occurs in many developing countries, a traditional practice that is a form of gender-based violence; it has a negative effect on girls' opportunities and health because they are coerced into a union before they are physically or psychologically ready for marriage and childbearing.47 All of these factors are at work at varying levels as barriers to girls receiving an education.
+the daughters is wastage because they are considered as liabilities."
+Although Pakistani parents express these specific views, they provide an example of potential reasons for parents of other nations (including Mexico and Malawi) to place a higher value on boys' education.
+The statements in this article represent patriarchal perspectives hindering girls' education that can be found in nations around the world.
+Fourth, in cultures where perceived sexual corruption threatens marriage prospects, parents may keep their daughters at home because girls are at risk of experiencing sexual harassment or assault in school or while traveling to their institution.
+Fifth, child marriage widely occurs in many developing countries, a traditional practice that is a form of gender-based violence; it harms girls' opportunities and health because they are coerced into a union before they are physically or psychologically ready for marriage and childbearing.
+All of these factors are at work at varying levels as barriers to girls receiving an education.